ExtensionEngine/chichet/README.md

 ## To run the project

+Add the `.env` file to the root of the project following the example set in .env.example

 ```
 $ docker compose up --build
 ```

 ## To start the project in developer mode

+Add the `.env` file to the root of the project following the example set in .env.example

 ```
 $ (cd frontend && pnpm install)